yurii-ivanov/Dockerfiles/README.md

 # node-alpine-git
-Docker Node:11 alpine with git
+Docker Node:11-alpine
+With git and bash
+May be used as builder container